This creamy White Bean Chowder is hearty and satisfying with white beans and vegetables.

 - 1 medium carrot finely diced

 - 1/4 of a medium-large red bell pepper finely diced

 - 3 large cloves garlic minced

 - 2 teaspoons fresh minced thyme leaves

-- 3 cups low-sodium vegetable or chicken stock
+- 3 cups vegetable stock or chicken stock if you prefer

 - 1 tablespoon tomato paste